-I recommend this recipe for that really special dinner party.
-It captures the true flavor essence of lobster, and the addition of mascarpone adds a luxurious texture.
-The risotto is especially flavorful if you make your own fish fumet (fish broth).
+This risotto is worthy of a special dinner party.
+It captures the true flavor essence of lobster, and the addition of mascarpone adds luxurious texture.

 Serves 6 / Total Time:

-- In a medium pot sauté the diced onions in the olive oil over medium heat, until translucent.
-Add the rice and toast the grains lightly while stirring constantly for 4 minutes.
-Reduce heat, add salt, bay leaf and Sauvignon Blanc.
-Continue stirring until the wine is absorbed into the rice.
+- In a medium pot, sauté the onions in the olive oil over medium heat until translucent, about 3 minutes.
+Add the rice and lightly toast, stirring constantly, 1 to 2 minutes.
+Add the salt, bay leaf, and Sauvignon Blanc and keep stirring until all of the wine evaporates.

 - Add ½ cup of the broth and stir constantly until the rice absorbs the broth.
 Repeat this step until all of the broth is absorbed and the rice is tender.
 The consistency of the rice at this point should be creamy; if it is sticky or dry, add more warm water or stock until it is soft and pourable (meaning, if poured onto a plate, it will run flat and not hold its shape).